‘PPI use was recently reported to increase risk of death.

 It took me four months to get off the drug safely.
 Yes, twice as long as the time I was on it.
 And for all that time the side effects were frightening.
 I experienced extreme joint pain, nausea, headaches, water retention, heart palpitations and sweats.
 My blood pressure dropped to 87/49 and I was dizzy 24/7.
 Worse, within two months on the drug I gained three kilos.
 In the four months it took to get off it I gained another two.
 Yes, five kilos and yet the average weight we put on a year is less than a kilo.

 TAKE UP THE CHALLENGE

-RoamingRAVE, aka Judy Wilkinson, has used the Health Storylines app since being diagnosed with neuroendocrine tumours of the GI tract in 2016.
-After more than a year documenting her health, she has become a Self-Care Ambassador as part of a pilot to encourage others to track their health.
-Read her story via Zebra Tales.
+RoamingRAVE has used the Health Storylines app since being diagnosed with midgut neuroendocrine tumours in 2016.
+After more than a year documenting her health, she was invited to become a Self-Care Ambassador as part of a pilot to encourage others to track their health.